TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/appendix-1-characters.md

 ---
 title: "Characters"
 subtitle: "The Vanquished: Appendix 1"
-description: The characters involved in this campaign.
+description: The characters involved in thi

-id: the-vanquished-appendix-1-characters
-campaignId: the-vanquished

 order: 101
 ---

 This includes information about the major characters in this campaign.